 Elastic bracelet with 18–22 10mm black tourmaline (schorl) beads, sourced from Brazil.
-Black tourmaline is the black mineral par excellence in beaded jewelry: its polished vitreous luster, total opacity, and high hardness (7–7.5 Mohs) make it resistant to everyday scratching.
-10mm beads have a good visual presence on the wrist without being excessively heavy, and the intense black color of tourmaline is deeper and more uniform than that of basalt or obsidian.
+Black tourmaline is the quintessential black mineral in bead jewelry: its polished vitreous luster, complete opacity, and high hardness (7–7.5 Mohs) make it resistant to everyday scratching.

 | Mineral |